 Ethical approval was obtained from the University of Ibadan and University College Hospital (UI/UCH) Ethical Committee and Ogun State Ministry of Health.
 All participants gave informed consent; all participants were adults and were able to decide for themselves.
 The informed consent document was written in both English and Yoruba languages, the latter being the language of the Nigerian communities.
-For those participants who could read and write, written informed consent was obtained.
-For those participants who could not read and write, the informed consent form was read to them in their language.
+For those participants who could read and write, written informed consent form was read to them in their language.
 All participants enrolled in the study voluntarily.
 The informed consent was signed by all participants and those who could not sign provided a thumb print on the informed consent form.
 This approach to informed consent for those who could not read and write was approved by the UI/UCH Ethical Committee.